Justice taps prosecutor to speed Republican document demands

-WASHINGTON (AP) — The Justice Department has tapped a federal prosecutor in Chicago to help speed its response to Republican demands for documents related to the FBI’s handling of the Hillary Clinton email investigation.
+WASHINGTON (AP) — The Justice Department has tapped a federal prosecutor in Chicago to help speed its response to Republican document demands related to the FBI’s handling of the Hillary Clinton email investigation, after President Donald Trump accused officials of “slow walking” their release.

-The move, to be announced Monday, comes after President Donald Trump accused the department of “slow walking” its release of the documents and amid mounting pressure from Republicans.
-Trump tweeted that the department was “stalling, but for what reason?”
+The department is facing mounting pressure from Republicans to fulfill a subpoena by the House Judiciary Committee for more than a million documents as it examines the agency’s 2016 investigation into Clinton’s private email server.
+Trump on Saturday slammed the pace of the response, tweeting, “What does the Department of Justice and FBI have to hide?” and says the agencies are “stalling, but for what reason?
+Not looking good!”

-Attorney General Jeff Sessions and FBI Director Christopher Wray this weekend asked Chicago’s U.S. attorney, John Lausch, to ensure document production is fast and redactions are necessary.
-He’ll also be available to meet with lawmakers.
+Attorney General Jeff Sessions and FBI Director Christopher Wray this weekend asked Chicago’s U.S. attorney, John Lausch, to ensure document production is fast and that any redactions are necessary.
+He will also be available to meet with lawmakers.

-The House Judiciary Committee subpoenaed more than a million documents from the department as it examines the agency’s 2016 investigation into Clinton’s private email server.
+“Our goal is to assure Congress, the president and the American people that the FBI is going to produce the relevant documents and will do so completely and with integrity and professionalism,” Justice Department spokeswoman Sarah Isgur Flores said in a statement.

 Most Read Nation & World Stories